eprei/42_override/level09/Ressources/walkthrough.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-We achieve redirect programs flow to `secret_backdoor` function.
-However, the program still crashes because `secret_backdoor`
+We successfully redirected the program's flow to `secret_backdoor` function.
+However, the program still crashes because
-calls `system()`, but its first argument (in the `RDI` register) contains `0x4242424242424242`, which is `BBBBBBBB` in ASCII.
+`secret_backdoor` calls `system()` with its first argument pointing to a memory address containing `BBBBBBBB`.
+This causes `system()` to attempt executing `BBBBBBBB` as a command, resulting in a segmentation fault.
-So `system("BBBBBBBB")` is called, which causes a segmentation fault.
-Since `BBBBBBBB` is of our exploit, we subtitute it
+Since `BBBBBBBB` is part of our exploit, we need to substitute it with `/bin/sh` to execute a shell.
+But first, we need
-with `/bin/sh` to execute a shell.
-But first, we need to find the offset where we can place `/bin/sh` in our exploit since
+to find the offset where we can place `/bin/sh` in our exploit since originally we're currently using 286 `B` characters
-originally we use 286 `B` characters to fill the buffer before the return address.
+to fill the buffer before the return address.

 ## Finding Offsets to where to place `/bin/sh`'s address